fbef0102/L4D1_2-Plugins/l4d_finale_stage_fix/readme.md

             * People use other plugin or adjust cvars to keep spawning hordes, hordes keep coming and never ends
             * Solution: Try to delete plugins that spawn lots of mobs

+        2. Too many witches on the field
+            * Game directors count witch as normal common infected
+            * And Because there are too many common infecteds, the game director won't proceed the next final stage
+            * Solution: Don't spawn any witch after final starts, if do, you must kill them all

-        2. Not have valid position to spawn S.I. bots including tanks
+        3. Not have valid position to spawn S.I. bots including tanks
             * Custom map nav problem, game director can not find a good place to spawn Tank
             * Solution: Go to contact map author

-        3. Slot is full.
+        4. Slot is full.
 Let's say if server only allow 18 max players, infected team max slot is 4
             * When players + bots (infected + survivor + spectator) reach 18 max, unable to spawn Tank (server slot is full)
             * When infected players + bots reach 4 max, unable to spawn Tank (infected team slot is full)
             * Solution: increase server slots or infected team slot